adslbarxatov/MafiaHelper/docs/index.md

 will receive the wrong answer from the moderator, the `priest` will lose protection, the `maniac` will not change the victim’s condition).
 *In relation to the `mafia`, the use of the role is controversial, because it is represented by several players*.
-*In order for the role to work, it is one of the first called in the app (along with the `doctor`)*.
+*In order for the role to work, it is the first called role in the app*.

 ***Kamikaze*** – a conditionally civilian.
 The action during the day is to destroy one player along with himself (both players leave the game).
 Usually has a spontaneous character, that is, it’s a source of randomness